 IdentityForce also offers:

-- Medical ID fraud protection: One of the more common, but less understood forms of identity theft is medical ID fraud.
-In the past year, the medical and healthcare sector was the sector most affected by the number of records exposed, making up a whopping 65 percent of all exposed records.3 That’s especially concerning considering the sensitive information exposed; we wouldn’t want people knowing our medical history, and it’s safe to say that you don’t, either.
-Fortunately with IdentityForce, if anyone is using our medical benefits to access medical care, we’d be alerted immediately.
+- Medical ID fraud monitoring: One of the more common, but less understood forms of identity theft is medical ID fraud.
+In the past year, 162 data breaches occurred in the healthcare sector, making it the industry most impacted by breaches and data exposures.
+That’s especially concerning considering the sensitive information exposed; we wouldn’t want people knowing our medical history, and it’s safe to say that you don’t, either.
+Fortunately with IdentityForce, if anyone uses our medical benefits to access medical care, we’d be alerted immediately.

-- Online PC protection tools: PC protection isn’t something we immediately thought of having with an identity protection service, but with IdentityForce’s roots in cybersecurity, it seems like a no brainer.
-Considering the FBI’s Internet Crime Complaint Center reported that people lost $57 million to phishing schemes in one year,4 having protection on our PC could be a lifesaver.
+- Online PC protection tools: PC protection isn’t something we thought of having with an identity protection service, but with IdentityForce’s roots in cybersecurity, it seems like a no-brainer.
+Considering the FBI’s Internet Crime Complaint Center reported that people lost more than $54 million to phishing schemes in one year, having protection on our PC could be a lifesaver.4

 - Two-factor authentication: We opted to enter a passcode sent to our phones whenever we logged into IdentityForce.
 That means, even if someone had our credentials, they wouldn’t be able to access anything unless they had our phones on either mobile or desktop apps.
 We’re happy to see IdentityForce using this step to protect us.